 In terms of USB vs AUX, USB always has better quality audio because it is a digital signal vs the analog signal from AUX.
 However, AUX is still the standard for transferring audio between devices because it allows you to have full control of your audio directly from the device you are playing it from.
 When you use an aux cable, the audio signal is amplified by your output device first (such as an iPhone) and then fed into the input device (a head unit on a car or directly into speakers) where it is further amplified.

 With USB, the original audio will not be amplified by your output device and will be sent raw to the input.
 Your gut instincts probably tell you that all aux cables are created the same and that there is not really a huge difference between them.
 For the most part, this is true, but if you want to ensure you get the best quality, you need to refer to our buying guide below.
 Aux cables can affect audio quality to a decent amount and the difference between the best aux cable and a cheap one is definitely noticeable.

 - Anker 3.5mm Premium Auxiliary Audio Cable (Top Pick)

 - iVanky 3.5mm Audio Cable Male to Male

 - iXCC 3.5mm Universal Auxiliary Audio Stereo Cable Cord

-Durability: You want the aux cable you buy to last and usually the more expensive ones offer more protection against people stepping on it or spilling things on the cable.
+You want the aux cable you buy to last and usually, the more expensive ones offer more protection against people stepping on it or spilling things on the cable.
 The most durable cables are also quite hard and don’t twist easily, so it is not easy to tangle.